 The method used by State and local agencies to provide supplemental foods to participants.
-In Utah, the food delivery system is an electronic benefits transfer system using a smart card.
-WIC benefits stored on the e-WIC card are exchanged for WIC foods at a local grocery store.
+In Utah, the food delivery system is an electronic benefits transfer system using a smartan online card.
+WIC benefits stored on the e-WIC cardfamily's WIC account are exchanged for WIC foods at a local grocery store.